 Description: ISO 10781:2015 provides a reference list of functions that may be present in an Electronic Health Record System (EHR-S).
 The function list is described from a user perspective with the intent to enable consistent expression of system functionality.
-This EHR-S Functional Model, through the creation of Functional Profiles for care settings and realms, enables a standardized description and common understanding of functions sought or available in a given setting (e.g. intensive care, cardiology, office practice in one country or primary care in another country).
+This EHR-S Functional Model, through the creation of Functional Profiles for care settings and realms, enables a standardised description and common understanding of functions sought or available in a given setting (e.g. intensive care, cardiology, office practice in one country or primary care in another country).

-HL7 EHR-S FM Release 2.1 HL7 Electronic Health Record System Functional Model (EHR-S FM) Release WP2, WP7 WP3, WP5, WP6, 2.1
+Record System Functional Model (EHR-S FM) Release WP2, WP7 WP3, WP5, WP6, 2.1